Layton Maxwell

 Barry Town, Carmarthen Town, Rhyl, Bangor City, Caernarfon Town and Aberaman Athletic.
 He was capped 14 times at Wales U21 and later had a spell as manager of Cardiff Draconians.

 In 2022, he was jailed for eight years for his part in a drug operation that saw police find drugs worth £6 million and £2.5 million in cash at his Cardiff home.

 Playing career

 Liverpool

 Born in St Asaph and brought up in nearby Dyserth, Maxwell began his career as a trainee with Liverpool.
 He became a regular in the reserve team, keeping Steven Gerrard out of the squad on occasion, and signed a professional contract with the club by the time he was 19.
-He made his debut for the Liverpool first team in a League Cup match against Hull City, scoring Liverpool's second goal at the Kop End in a 4–2 win.
+He made his debut for the Liverpool first team in a League Cup match against Hull City on 21 September 1999, scoring Liverpool's second goal at the Kop End in a 4–2 win.

 However, that proved to be Maxwell's only appearance for the Reds, and he was loaned out to Stockport County for the final year of his contract, scoring two goals in 23 appearances.
 When his contract expired at the end of the 2000–01 season, Maxwell was given a free transfer and signed for Cardiff City.